rigelglen/cordova-plugin-mlkit-translate/README.md

 Success data will be a language object with two properties

 - {string} code - [BCP-47](https://en.wikipedia.org/wiki/IETF_language_tag) language code
-- {function} displayName - Name of the language
+- {string} displayName - Name of the language

 ##### Example